Myron B. Thompson School of Social Work

 It is important that students seek out information on financial aid, including scholarships, stipends, student employment, etc., as early as possible.
 Deadline dates can vary and may require additional documentation and/or interviews.

 The MBT School of Social Work also has a limited number of scholarships available to social work students.
-This information can be located: (1) under each program's "Financial Aid" and "Forms" sections on the SSW website: www.hawaii.edu/sswork/; (2) in the MBT SSW Bulletin: www.hawaii.edu/sswork/bulletin.html.
-Hardcopy versions of the bulletin can also be requested through the SSW Admissions Office.
+This information can be located: (1) under each program's "Financial Aid" and "Forms" sections on the SSW website: www.hawaii.edu/sswork/; and (2) in the MBT SSW Bulletin: www.hawaii.edu/sswork/bulletin.html.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.